-Have you ever been laminate shopping and noticed an AC rating?
+Have you ever browsed through a range of laminate flooring and spotted an AC rating?
 You probably thought "what do these ratings mean?", "what's best for me?" or "do the lower ratings mean bad quality?".
-Well, I hope to answer these questions and make your decision a bit easier.

 Laminate floors are given ratings relating to their durability and suitability of use.
 The primary system used in Ireland is the Abrasion Class (AC) rating system.

 Without getting too specific, laminates will endure a series of tests to determine how well the floor will stand up to wear and tear - in both residential and commercial settings.

 These tests include the floor's resistance to abrasion, impact, stains and burns.
 It must pass certain levels of criteria to achieve a rating.
 Failing on any of the criteria will prevent the floor from achieving that rating.
 Each time it passes, it will be tested more stringently to achieve the succeeding rating.

 The abrasion classes range from AC1 to AC6, with AC6 being the most durable.